-Vancouver to Calgary Road-Trip – All you Need to Know and More!
+Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

-A 1500km Vancouver to Calgary road-trip through the Canadian Rockies has to be on your bucket-list.
-The scenery between Vancouver and Calgary is breathtakingly beautiful but is that enough to convince you to attempt this epic journey with kids?
+A Vancouver to Calgary road-trip through the Canadian Rockies has to be on your bucket-list.
+The scenery from Vancouver to Calgary is breathtakingly beautiful with the soaring peaks of the Rockies meeting the turquoise blue lakes and then giving way to the rolling prairies.

-We did this trip in 7 days but we were pushed for time and did not manage to see and do everything we wanted.
+We did this Vancouver to Calgary drive itinerary in 7 days but we were pushed for time and did not manage to see and do everything we wanted.
 There are loads of things to do in Calgary, but we just didn’t have time on this trip.
 We would recommend taking a little longer if you have time.
+14 days would allow you to see and do a lot more.
 If you have all the time in the world, why not push on through to the East?
 Toronto with kids is really fun, and according to Kids Are A Trip, there’s loads to do in Prince Edward Island with kids.
 We’re saving that for an east coast Canada road trip though!

 There are a couple of ways to do this trip.
-You can hire an RV (campervan) and book campsites en route or you can hire a car and book hotels.
-You can of course book campsites – but bear in mind that Canadian campsites are not like European campsites.
+You can hire an RV (campervan) and book campsites or you can hire a car and book hotels or campsites.
+If you’re booking campsites, just bear in mind that Canadian campsites are not like European campsites.
 When you camp in the Canadian National Parks, you bring everything with you.
 There are no shops with croissants for breakfast.
 There are no swimming pools with slides.
 You are there to get close to nature and nature (bears) may get close to you if you don’t follow the rules on keeping a clean campsite!

 Car hire in Canada

 We would advise that you hire your car before you go.
 Make sure to shop around for car hire.
 Car hire in Canada is quite expensive, especially in peak season.
 If you want a one way hire (picking up in one location and dropping in another), some companies will charge an extra fee.
-We checked the usual suspects Travelsupermarket and Rentalcars but in the end, we found that Canadian Affair had by far the cheapest rates.
+After checking the usual suspects; Travelsupermarket and Rentalcars, we found that Canadian Affair had by far the cheapest rates.

 One final piece of advice.
 Make sure to download your route onto Google maps when you have WiFi so that you don’t incur hefty fees using data.